Test case prioritization using test case diversification and fault-proneness estimations: Methodology

 \subsubsection{Classification Model}

 As mentioned in Section~\ref{sec:background_defect_prediction}, classification is one of the main components of the defect prediction procedure.
 Various models have been utilized to be used to predict bugs \cite{nam2014survey}.
 Lessmman et al.~\cite{lessmann2008benchmarking} compare many classification models for defect prediction in a standard benchmark and the results show that the classification model has a negligible effect on the performance of defect prediction.
 Among 22 classification models compared in this study, Random Forest has the best performance which confirms the result of previous studies~\cite{guo2004robust}.

-One approach is to reproduce the results of these studies, but the focus of this paper is not defect prediction.
-Therefore, only a handful of models are tested and the best is used.
-Between these models, tree-based ensemble models and specifically random forest and XGBoost have notable results~\cite{aljamaan2020software}.
-These models are a good fit for the situation of defect prediction as they have the following properties:
+Ghotra et al.~\cite{ghotra2015revisiting} revisit these studies by applying noise-cleaning to the NASA dataset and adding the PROMISE dataset, and observe that tree-based ensemble methods have the best performance.
+Aljamaan et al.~\cite{aljamaan2020software} study tree-based ensemble models for defect-prediction and confirm that these methods have promising performance and specifically observe that random forest and XGBoost have notable results.
+These models are a good fit for our scenario of defect prediction as they have the following properties:

-\begin{itemize} \item As mentioned before, our dataset consists of numerous features both originating directly from the codes or derived in the data preparation phase.
+\begin{itemize} \item Our dataset consists of numerous features both originating directly from the codes or derived in the data preparation phase.
 Although removing irrelevant features using feature selection methods might help with the tree building process, selecting the most effective features manually is a difficult task.
-An important advantage of tree-based methods is that these models automatically select the most effective features based on the training labels (target values) implicitly. \item Using tree-based models could be helpful since the result only considers the samples which are in the leaf node.
-Therefore it almost ignores most of the problems other algorithms run into.
-However, it's still useful to remove the noisy samples and generate more samples of the class with a smaller size. \item In Section~\ref{sec:data_preperation} we discussed that these models are invariant to most scaling methods and require little to no normalization. \item Ensemble models are less prone to over-fitting. \end{itemize}
+An important advantage of tree-based methods is that these models inherently select the most effective features based on the training labels (target values) implicitly. \item Using tree-based models could be helpful since the result only considers the samples which are in the leaf node.
+Therefore it almost resistant to most of the preprocessing issues which must be considered.
+However, it's still useful to remove the noisy samples and generate more samples of the class with a smaller size. \item These models are invariant to most scaling methods and require little to no normalization. \item Ensemble models are less prone to over-fitting. \end{itemize}